• Best-Practice Data Transfers for Canadian Companies – III – Vendor Contracts

 • Can big Data be wrong – An election post mortem

 Well that’s a good question, everyone is asking today what happened with the elections.
 Thinking that all that we knew and heard from media outlets was wrong.
 Big Data is subject to a few simple rules which often get ignored.
-Subjects (People) involved ought to be connected, i.e. they are feeding data into the machine.
-Subjects are […]
+When the next election or event comes along, there is one thing to remember.
+Big Data has…

 • The Startup’s Guide to Privacy: Turning Privacy into a Competitive Advantage – MaRS Best Practices MaRS Discovery District, Toronto, ON